Les Ponts-de-Cé

 Where are the Anjou vineyards located?

-To the east, around Saumur, they extend southwards to around Thouars in the Deux Sèvres region, while to the west they extend very little beyond the banks of the Loire.
+The vineyards of Anjou stretch from Saumur to the west of Angers, mainly south of the Loire River.
+To the east, at Saumur, they extend southward to the vicinity of Thouars in the Deux-Sèvres department, while to the west they extend only slightly beyond the banks of the Loire.

-Saumur, Saumur Champigny, Puy-Notre-Dame and Coteaux de Saumur wines are produced in an area stretching from the town of Saumur to the communes of Montreuil-Bellay and Doué-la-Fontaine.
-Around the Layon, a southern tributary of the Loire whose course runs parallel to the river, are the Coteaux du Layon vineyards and the tiny Bonnezeaux vineyard.
+Thewines of Saumur, Saumur Champigny, Puy-Notre-Dame, and Coteaux de Saumur are produced in an area stretching from the town of Saumur to the communes of Montreuil-Bellay and Doué-la-Fontaine.
+Around the Layon, a southern tributary of the Loire that runs parallel to the river, lie the vineyards of Coteaux du Layon and the tiny vineyard of Bonnezeaux.

-Below the city of Angers, around the Aubance river and its confluence with the Loire, the Coteaux de l'Aubance wines are produced.
+Beneath the city of Angers, around the Aubance River and its confluence with the Loire, the wines ofthe Coteaux de l'Aubance are produced.

-On both banks of the Loire west of Angers, around Chalonnes-sur-Loire, are the Anjou-Coteaux-de-la-Loire vineyards.
+On both banks of the Loire River west of Angers, around Chalonnes-sur-Loire, lie the Anjou-Coteaux-de-la-Loire vineyards.

 Introduction to Anjou vineyards